Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/linkLayer/_index.md

 ---
 # Course title, summary, and position.
-title: Computer Networking
+title: The Link Layer
-linktitle: Computer Networking
+linktitle: Link Layer
-summary: How does the internet work?
+summary: Getting From One Place to Another
-weight: 25
+weight: 2

 # Page metadata.
 date: "2025-06-8T00:00:00Z"